nic0-o1/Fake-News-Detection/src/README.md

 ## Usage

 1. **Data Exploration and Processing:**
-   - Open 0_DataExplorationProcessing.ipynb
+   - Open the notebook `0_DataExplorationProcessing.ipynb`.
    - Run all cells to preprocess the dataset and save the processed data.

 2. **Models Training:**
-   - Open 1_ModelsTraining.ipynb
+   - Open the notebook `1_ModelsTraining.ipynb`.
    - Run all cells to train the LSTM models and save the training results.

 3. **Results Visualization:**
-   - Open 2_ResultsVisualization.ipynb
+   - Open the notebook `2_ResultsVisualization.ipynb`.
-   - Run all cells to visualize the performance metrics of the trained models (Previous results available at `checkpoints/results.json`).
+   - Run all cells to visualize the performance metrics of the trained models.
+(You can also load previous results from `checkpoints/results.json`).

+## Additional Information

+- **Model Checkpoints:** The models and results are saved in the `checkpoints/` directory.